raacampbell/two-photon-toolbox/README.md

 - Parallel Computing [OPTIONAL]

 Likely any version of MATLAB after about 2011 will work.
 More recent is better: they run faster.
 If doing a lot of the more complicated image registrations (more demanding than FFT translation) then you will need a fairly beefy computer with at least four cores.
 The RAM requirement is high, however, since raw data is loaded dynamically.
 However, this does mean that a fast hard disk will improve the speed of data import.

+**Disclaimer and license**
+This code is distributed under the Creative Commons licence under these rules: http://creativecommons.org/licenses/by-sa/3.0

+In addition there are the following restrictions:

+a.
+Every effort has been made to ensure that all analyses are reasonable, correct, and bug free.
+If you find mistakes **you must contact me**.
+I can't fix things if I don't know about them.
+b.
+The fact that this code is not available on the web is deliberate. *Do not pass it on to third parties without permission.* If a third party would like this Toolbox, please ask them to contact me.

+Last updated: 03/06/2014